 The text of the link or button that was clicked in the event.

-🎯 Chameleon does not collect other page or user data by default and complies with GDPR, CCPA, and other privacy regulations.
-Learn more about our Security practices here.
+Chameleon does not collect other page or user data by default and complies with GDPR, CCPA, and other privacy regulations.
+Learn more about our practices from our Security & Privacy section.

 All the data that Chammelon collects about your users is available as filters when creating a custom Segment.
 Find them under "Default properties" and refine your targeting to fit your users' behaviors and needs.

 You can get creative with these filters and control who sees an Experience and how often.
 For example, you can: